 The best way to learn about the School is to visit New Haven before submitting an application.
-Two on-campus open houses for prospective students will be held in the fall (October 30 and December 4, 2015), and an open house for admitted students will be held on April 7-8, 2016.
+An on-campus open house for prospective students will be held in the fall (November 10, 2017), and an open house for admitted students will be held on April 5-6, 2018.
 Participants will meet faculty, students, and staff to become familiar with the mission and goals, degree requirements and courses, opportunities for research and applied projects, career development, and life at Yale.
 F&ES faculty and staff also conduct outreach events around the United States and abroad, including attending graduate school fairs, hosting off-campus information sessions, and visiting schools and universities.
 To learn whether a representative will be coming to your area, please visit the admissions event schedule at http://environment.yale.edu/admissions.